Step 2.1: Build a 4-bar Crank-Rocker

 Summary of this Step

-1.Add two(2) more Parts and three(3) more Joints to the model from we completed Tutorial 1
+1.Add two(2) more Parts and three(3) more Joints to the model that we completed in Tutorial 1

 3.Review the kinematic elements in the Kinematics-Tree